-This unit specification has been designed to ensure that there are no unnecessary barriers to learning or assessment.
-The individual needs of learners should be taken into account when planning learning experiences, selecting assessment methods or considering alternative evidence.
+This Unit specification is intended to ensure that there are no artificial barriers to learning or assessment.
+The additional support needs of individual candidates should be taken into account when planning learning experiences, selecting assessment instruments or considering alternative Outcomes for Units.
+For information on these, please refer to the SQA document Guidance on Alternative Assessment Arrangements for Candidates with Disabilities and/or Additional Support Needs, which is available on SQA's website: www.sqa.org.uk.

-Further advice can be found on our website www.sqa.org.uk/assessmentarrangements.